Habibu-Ahmad/Modeling-Ribosome-Motion-During-Genetic-Translation/README.md

 ## Project Overview

-This project models ribosome motion during genetic translation using the **Totally Asymmetric Simple Exclusion Process (TASEP)** and validates it with simulations.
-The framework is extended to a **ballistic model**, an approximation of TASEP in the low-density regime, characterized by deterministic ribosome movement without excluded volume interactions and incorporating finite mRNA lifetime.
-The model partitions mRNAs into **k-somes** (monosomes, disomes, trisomes, and tetrasomes) and estimates kinetic parameters such as the initiation rate `α` and elongation rate `p`.
-Predictions are compared to **Ribo-seq experimental data**.
+This project models ribosome motion during genetic translation using the **Totally Asymmetric Simple Exclusion Process (TASEP)** and validates the model with simulations.
+The framework is extended to a ballistic model, an approximation of TASEP in the low-density regime, characterized by deterministic ribosome movement without excluded volume interactions, while incorporating finite mRNA lifetime.
+The model partitions mRNAs into **k-somes** (monosomes, disomes, trisomes, and tetrasomes) and estimates kinetic parameters, namely the initiation rate 'α' and the elongation rate 'p', by fitting to Ribo-seq experimental data.
 ##  Model Description

 The **Totally Asymmetric Simple Exclusion Process (TASEP)** is a stochastic model describing particles moving unidirectionally along a one-dimensional lattice under an exclusion constraint, where each site can be occupied by at most one particle.
 This framework is applied to ribosome translation on mRNA.